-Part of the Department of Health and Social Care, the Office for Health Improvement and Disparities (OHID) is responsible for building the scientific evidence, leading and developing the policy, and delivering core services with the aim of improving health, preventing poor health, and tackling health disparities across England.
-OHID is tasked with leading on public health data management and analysis, publishing official statistics, statistical reports and analytical products.
+The Office for Health Improvement and Disparities (OHID) is responsible for building the scientific evidence, leading and developing the policy, and delivering core services with the aim of improving health, preventing poor health, and tackling health disparities across England.
+OHID is tasked with leading on public health data management and analysis, publishing official statistics and statistical reports.
 It is also responsible for the surveillance of non-communicable disease in England.
 (172)